-When purchasing batteries for the AS-7000 model, which has a motorised cleaning system, always ensure the batteries you choose are capable of providing a maximum continuous current of at least 1000mA.
+When purchasing batteries for the AS-6000 and AS-7000 models, which have a motorised cleaning system, always ensure the batteries you choose are capable of providing a maximum continuous current of at least 500mA.
 This information is available as part of the battery specification.